joseavr/cheat-sheets/Ocaml/OCAML Lambda Calc.md

 ## 1️⃣ Call by Value "eager evaluation"

-In this type of evualuation, we take the outer expression and evaluate it.
-In other words, from right-most expression to left-most expression
+In this type of evualuation, we take an inner pair expression and evaluate it.

 (λz. z) ((λy. y) x)
-- We take ((λy. y) x) and evaluate it.
+- An inner pair is ((λy. y) x) so we evaluate it.
 So, x replaces λy so replaces y
 ![](../Assets/20230416153810.png)
 - We are left with (λz. z) x.
 So x replaces λz so replaces z.
 Final result is:
 - x